d-morrison/IntroStatActivities/_book/05-L04-EDA-two-quantitative-wrapup.md

 \vspace{0.5in}

-**4. Interpret the coefficient of determination in context of the problem.**
+4. **Interpret the coefficient of determination in context of the problem.**

 \vspace{1in}